 We will provide a digital environment tailored to the ETV information needs of different stakeholders so that they can benefit from the tool in an efficient way, including:

 • A collection of information materials on ETV

-• ETV guide for technology providers
+• ETV guide for green technology providers

 • On-line tool enabling a quick eligibility check of ETV candidate technologies